dche610/3d-pix2pix/README.md

 - models_folder: the folder contains the scripts with the networks.

-- evaluation.py:
+- evaluation.py: script to calculate metrics for network output.

 - train.py: Runs the training.
 (Set the base/train options first)

-- test.py: It launches the inference on a single input image chosen by the user.
+- test.py: It launches the inference on a folder of images chosen by the user.
 (Set the base/train options first)
 *******************************************************************************
 ## Usage
 ### Folders structure: